 This is the longest as well as the most important festival of Patan.
 It begins with several days of ceremonies and the formation of a wooden-wheeled chariot at Pulchowk, near the Ashoka Stupa in the month of Baisakh (March-April).
 The chariot bears the shrine of the Rato Macchendranath and carries a very tall spire made from bamboo poles raised from four ends of the chariot.
-This unwieldy spire is around 10 meters tall and on account of which, the chariot balances precariously.
-It is said that calamity is certain to strike the land in the event of the chariot overturning or breaking down during.
-The chariot is taken through all the ancient Newari settlement in Patan.
+This unwieldy spire is around 10 meters tall and on account of this, the chariot balances precariously.
+It is said that calamity is certain to strike the land in the event of the chariot overturning or breaking down.
+The chariot is taken through all the ancient Newari settlements in Patan.
 Interestingly, only the women pull the chariot in one particular day.
 The festival concludes after officials show a colorful Bhoto 'sacred vest' from the chariot in Jawalakhel.

 Rato Machhendranath Jatra

 Based on 104 traveler reviewsCertificate of Excellence Winner